wtfleming/indicators-backend/readme.md

 ## Additional work needed
 I timeboxed this project, and this is where I landed.
 If I spent more time on it some areas I'd work on are:

+- Search endpoint for bonus points.
+The database structure supports a limited search, but functions to implement it and the REST endpoint still need to be finished.
 - More/better testing, especially integration tests.
 The database component has most of the logic and has a number of tests, other components could use better coverage.
 - CI integration.
 Should setup a GitHub action that runs tests, clj-kondo, checks code formatting, etc.
 - Add a [Justfile](https://github.com/casey/just) or Makefile for building, testing, etc